luizbgomide/sovereign/spells.md

 The familiar remains in existence until dawn following the spell’s casting or until dismissed by the caster.

 #### Vine Growth
-A vast wall of thick, heavy vines and other plant life blooms from a visible point within one hundred feet per caster level.
+A vast wall of thick, heavy vines and other plant life blooms from a visible point within 100ft per caster level.

-The wall is up to twenty feet high and three feet thick and runs for as much as twenty feet in width per caster level.
+The wall is up to 20ft high, 3ft thick, and up to 20ft wide per caster level.
 The vine wall can be shaped as the caster wishes within the spell’s area of effect, so long as it’s contiguous, and may be laid horizontally if a bridge or roof is desired.

 Enemies must inflict five damage per caster level to cut a man-sized hole in the vines, and they must be using weapons or means that could actually cut through a wooden wall to do any meaningful harm.
 The vines may be covered in long, vicious thorns to discourage climbing, inflicting `2d6` damage on any creature who tries to climb over it.